Missouri Hourly Paycheck Calculator

 • Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions.

-Missouri Income unemployment tax rate — 10 Years (Employer SUTA)
+Missouri Employer SUTA — 10 Years

-Replace placeholders with official Missouri Division of Employment Security figures (taxable wage base, experience-rated range, new-employer rate) before publishing.
+Replace placeholders with official Missouri Division of Employment Security (DES) figures (taxable wage base, experience-rated range, new-employer rate) before publishing.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes